Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Introduction

 \section{Introduction}

-Deep Learning Weather Prediction (DLWP) models have recently evolved to form a promising and competitive alternative to numerical weather prediction (NWP) models \citep{kalnay2003atmospheric,bauer2015quiet,dueben2018challenges}.
-In early attempts, \citet{scher2018predicting,weyn2019can} designed U-Net models \citep{ronneberger2015u} on a cylinder mesh, learning to predict air pressure and temperature dynamics on a coarse global resolution of $\SI{5.625}{^\circ}$.
+Deep Learning Weather Prediction (DLWP) models have recently evolved into a promising complement to numerical weather prediction (NWP) models \citep{kalnay2003atmospheric,bauer2015quiet,dueben2018challenges}.
+In early attempts, \citet{scher2018predicting,weyn2019can} designed U-Net models \citep{ronneberger2015u} on a cylinder mesh, learning to predict air pressure and temperature dynamics on a global resolution of $\SI{5.625}{^\circ}$.
 More recently, \citet{pathak2022fourcastnet} proposed FourCastNet on basis of the Adaptive Fourier Neural Operator (AFNO) \citep{guibas2021adaptive}---an efficient formulation of \citet{li2020fourier}'s FNO---deploying the native $\SI{0.25}{^\circ}$ resolution of the ERA5 reanalysis dataset \citep{hersbach2020era5}, which covers the globe with $721\times1440$ data points.
 The same dataset finds application in the Vision Transformer (ViT) \citep{dosovitskiy2020image} based Pangu-Weather model \citep{bi2023accurate} and the message-passing Graph Neural Network (GNN) \citep{battaglia2018relational, pfaff2020learning, fortunato2022multiscale} based GraphCast model \citep{lam2022graphcast}.